miscemw/plaintextpaper-less/src/site/notes/NOTES/Ideal Productivity System.md

 My ideal productivity system is one I can dip into and out of; in other words, abandonproof.
 It must be simple enough that there's nothing to break.

+Apps should help things along, but the system should work well without them.
+See the [[NOTES/Productivity apps are like dishwashers|Dishwasher]] analogy.

+[[NOTES/M-Task Management App Addict|App addiction]], or shiny app syndrome, should be avoided at all costs.